Interstate 11: History

-Phase 2, which began construction on April 6, 2015, was expected to open by October 2018; in May 2018, however, the Regional Transportation Commission of Southern Nevada announced that the section would be open by June 2018, three months ahead of schedule.
+Phase 2, which began construction on April 6, 2015, was expected to open by October 2018; in May 2018, however, the Regional Transportation Commission of Southern Nevada (RTC) announced that the section would be open by June 2018, three months ahead of schedule.
 That opening date was subsequently pushed back to August 9, 2018, as it was still in the post-construction stage.
-In March 2019, NDOT replaced I-515 signs along its southernmost 5 mi stretch with I-11 signs.
+In March 2019, NDOT replaced I-515 signs along its southernmost 5 mi with I-11 signs.

-The 80th session of the Nevada Legislature passed a bill designating the entire route of I-11 in the state as the Purple Heart Highway, which went into effect on July 1, 2019.
+The 80th session of the Nevada Legislature unanimously passed a bill designating the entire route of I-11 in the state as the Purple Heart Highway, which went into effect on July 1, 2019.

-On June 20, 2022, NDOT decided to route I-11 along the existing alignments of I-515/US 93/US 95 to Downtown Las Vegas, then running concurrently with US 95 northwest to SR 157 rather than use I-215 or construct a new corridor as had been proposed, but abandoned due to opposition.
-NDOT replaced I-515 shields with I-11 shields in this area in 2024 and plans to finish adding I-11 shields all the way through the Las Vegas Valley by 2025.
+On June 20, 2022, NDOT decided to route I-11 along the existing alignments of I-515/US 93/US 95 to Downtown Las Vegas, then running concurrently with US 95 northwest to SR 157 rather than use I-215 or construct a new corridor as had been proposed but abandoned due to opposition.
+NDOT replaced I-515 shields with I-11 shields within the Las Vegas Valley in 2024 and 2025.
 This extended I-11 northward about 30.5 mi and eliminated the I-515 designation.

 Beginning in 2022, several construction projects were started or planned to improve the I-515 corridor before it became I-11.
 The projects included soundwall and retaining wall reconstruction, bridge rehabilitation and interchange improvements.
 All the projects are expected to be started by 2027.